iamsamwen/strapi-plugin-pfapi/README.md

 yarn create strapi-app strapi-pfapi-app --quickstart
 ```

-after create and login your Strapi account from browser, stop the strapi server.
+After creating and logging into your Strapi account from the browser, stop the strapi server.

 ### step 3 install strapi-plugin-pfapi and strapi-plugin-pfapi-data

 You don't have to install strapi-plugin-pfapi-data for your production.

-strapi-plugin-pfapi-data provides a test data test for purpose of demo and test
+strapi-plugin-pfapi-data provides a test data test for demo and test

 ```bash